Jewish Sites in Paris

 Then you have the Saint Louis Island : It is famous for its ice creams and great walks, spots for pictures …

-There are many beautiful Jewish sites that you want to visit in Paris.
+There are many beautiful Jewish sites that you can visit in le Marais on your own.

-We will begin by le Marais which is the Main Jewish Quarter of Paris.
+Le Marais is the Main Jewish Quarter of Paris.

-Le Marais means the “Swamp” : Funny how on of the the most beautiful, hip and trendy neighborhood in Paris is named after a swamp.
+Le Marais means the “Swamp” : Funny how the most beautiful, hip and trendy neighborhood in Paris is named after a swamp.

-Jewish life in the streets of le Marais – Picture in Rue des Rosiers – Paris
+Our Jewish life in the streets of le Marais ressembles to this picture today in Rue des Rosiers – Paris :

 Le Marais is one of the safest places in Europe.